Abarca Prize

 Who will evaluatethe submitted application?

-In the first stage, a committee of experts, made up by members of impartial nature, will be responsible for evaluating the applications and select those 5 projects that have contributed to improving the health of people in a transcendental manner.
-In the second stage, these projects will be sent to the jury of the III Edition of Abarca Prize, so that they can select the winning project under their best criteria and knowledge.
+In the first stage, an Advisory Committee, made up by members of impartial nature, will be responsible for evaluating the applications and select those 5 projects that have contributed to improving the health of people in a transcendental manner.
+In the second stage, these projects will be sent to the jury of the V Edition of Abarca Prize, so that they can select the winning project under their best criteria and knowledge.

 Is it possible to nominatesomeone posthumously?